iZettle/api-documentation/README.md

 ## Get help
 Contact our [Integrations team](mailto:api@zettle.com) for more information.

-When contacting the Integration team, please provide the following information for us to better help with your integrations:
+When contacting the Integrations team, please provide the following information:

 * Description about the issue.
 That includes:
     * What's the integration used for?